Person profile / Leaders

 Three public RIPE NCC data points confirm the registration: an AS overview, an RDAP record, and a prefixes-announced query.
 Together they establish the holder name, Hungary country code, and the complete absence of announced address space.
 No supplementary materials—such as a PeeringDB entry, company press release, or business register extract—have surfaced to corroborate an operating organisation.

-The control surface is limited to the maintainer objects in the RIPE NCC database that protect the aut-num record.
+The control surface is limited to the maintainer entities in the RIPE NCC database that protect the aut-num record.
 Whoever holds those credentials can modify routing policy, create RPKI ROAs, and update contact information.
 There is no public website, PeeringDB entry, or technical contact, making the practical control surface opaque and the intentions of the holder unobservable.

 Several watchpoints would change the assessment.
 The first change to the aut-num or linked records would be a public signal of activity.
-The creation of RPKI ROAs or IRR route objects would activate a trust footprint even without live BGP announcements.
+The creation of RPKI ROAs or IRR route entities would activate a trust footprint even without live BGP announcements.
 A prefix announcement from AS210788 would immediately create routing dependencies and security considerations for Hungarian networks.

 Finally, the appearance of a website, business register entry, or PeeringDB listing would transform the entity from a registry stub into a confirmable organisation.